rcgsheffield/skills/README.md

 ## Writing skills

+Treat skills like production code.
+They need proper tooling, testing, documentation, and governance to scale reliably in organisations and teams.

-Keep Skills focused.
-Each Skill should address _one capability_ and be specific to avoid you having to repeat complex, structured prompts.
+**Keep Skills focused:** Each Skill should address _one capability_ and be specific to avoid you having to repeat complex, structured prompts.
 Write clear descriptions that help Claude discover when to use Skills by including specific triggers.
 The description should include both what the Skill does and when Claude should use it.

+**Resource Management:** Skills need to be designed with token efficiency in mind.
+Consider chunking strategies and avoiding loading unnecessary context.

+**Code Quality & Testing:** Treat skills like ["code we can read in plain English"](https://natesnewsletter.substack.com/p/i-watched-100-people-hit-the-same).
+There are testing frameworks for skills to ensure they work consistently.

+**Security Evaluation:** Always vet third-party skills.
+Skill auditing practices are required.